GarvTambi/udacity-traffic-sign-classifier/README.md

 architecture has a great performance on recognizing handwritings, I think it would also work on classifying traffic signs.

 I used the same parameter given in LeNet lab.
-It's training accuracy initially was around 90%, so I think the filter depth is not large enough to capture images' shapes and contents.
+Its training accuracy initially was around 90%, so I thought the filter depth was not large enough to capture images' shapes and contents.
 Previously the filter depth was 6 for the first layer and 12 for the second.
 I increased to 12 and 25.
 The accuracy increased to around 93%.

-I then added a drop out layer, which is supposed to used to prevent overfitting, but I found a drop out layer actually increased the accuracy to 95%.
+I then added a drop out layer, which is supposed to used to prevent overfitting, but I found a drop out layer could sometimes increase the accuracy to 95%.

 I also tuned `epoch`, `batch_size`, and `rate` parameters, and settled at

-- epoch 10
+- `epoch` 10
-- batch_size 64
+- `batch_size` 64
-- learning rate 0.001
+- `learning rate` 0.001

 I have my explainations of the effect of the drop out layer after I've seen some of the training data.
 Some images are too dark to see the sign, so it seems that these images act as noises in the training data and drop out layer can reduce the negative effects on learning.

-The eventually accuracy in validation set is around 0.95.
+The final accuracy in validation set is around 0.95.

 ### Test a Model on New Images